MarkEdmondson1234/googleAuthR/inst/server_side_auth_function/readme.md

-This is an example of using googleAuthR multi-user authentication within a Shiny app.
+This is an example of creating a Google login before your main app loads.

-Use the Shiny Module functions `googleAuthUI` and `googleAuth` to make the login flow, and then wrap your created functions made with `gar_api_generator` with `with_shiny` to ensure the authentication token is passed in the correct manner.
+Wrap the call to your Shiny ui with `gar_shiny_ui(ui)` and then use `gar_shiny_auth(session)` at the top of your server function.
+The API calls within Shiny can then be authenticated as you would offline, since each Shiny session will carry the logged in user's credentials before the app loads.